nhamidi90/k-watch/README.md

 ### Home page

 *   This features a 'Coming soon' section which only admin can add to, edit and remove.
 Admin can add information including title, image URL, release date and link to a trailer
+*   A banner at the top informs visitors of what the site is intended for

 ![Screenshot of admin homepage](documentation/readme/screenshots/admin_index.png)